vippsas/vipps-recurring-api/vipps-recurring-api.md

 This endpoint returns the payload with the information that the user has consented to share.

-Call the Vipps [`user info`][userinfo-endpoint] endpoint with the `sub` that was retrieved earlier.
+Call the Vipps [`GET:/vipps-userinfo-api/userinfo/{sub}`][userinfo-endpoint] endpoint with the `sub` that was retrieved earlier.
 See below on how to construct the call.

 **Request**